Code-Institute-Submissions/Othello/README.md

 # Othello

 This is my second milestone project for Code Institute, an interactive front-end project.
-As this project is suposed to bring together and practice my Javascript skills, I decided to build a two player, mobile first, offline version of the board game Othello!
+As this project is supposed to bring together and practice my JavaScript skills, I decided to build a two player, mobile first, offline version of the board game Othello!
 ___

 ## UX